arxcruz/trellopad/README.md

 This is pretty much what you need, then all you need to do is run the script, and see the magic happens

+OBS:
+You don't need to create the trello list, label or epic list, the script will create it automatically for you, however, it will get the first returned if exist, so if there are more than one list with the same name, the first one returned will be used, so be carefull.
+In the future, who knows, I can search for the id.